mahmoud/sedimental/entries/remap.md

         rating: 9
 ```

-And yet even this very straightforwardly nested data can be a real
+Even this very straightforwardly nested data can be a real hassle to
-hassle to manipulate.
-How would one add a default review for entries
+manipulate.
+How would one add a default review for entries without
-without one?
+one?
 How would one convert the ratings to a 5-star scale?
-And
+And what
-what does all of this mean for more complex real-world cases,
+does all of this mean for more complex real-world cases, exemplified
-exemplified by this excerpt from [a real GitHub API][events_api]
+by this excerpt from [a real GitHub API][events_api] response:
-response:

 [events_api]: https://api.github.com/users/mahmoud/events